Natural Cat Litter Alternatives Compared

 - Some dustiness when pouring

-Best for: Those wanting best natural odor control
+Best for: Those wanting best natural odor control.
+We also compare it directly in crystal vs walnut shell litter.

 The Big Challenge: Odor Control